Hinduism in Nagaland

 Hinduism is a minority faith in Indian state of Nagaland followed by 8.75% of the population.
-There are 1,04,851 Hindus in Nagaland.
+There are 104,851 Hindus in Nagaland.

 History

+Legend

 According to local legend, Dimapur, the largest city in Nagaland, is said to have been named after the Mahabharatha character Hidimba.
 It was earlier known as Hidimbapur, meaning the city of Hidimba.
 Hidimbapur came to be known as Dimbapur and then Dimapur.
-Another legend says that the Dimapur is a corruption of Hidimbapur, meaning the city of Hidimbi,the sister of Hidimba who later married the Pandava prince Bhima and gave birth to Ghatotkacha.
+Another legend says that the Dimapur is a corruption of Hidimbapur, meaning the city of Hidimbi, the sister of Hidimba who later married the Pandava prince Bhima and gave birth to Ghatotkacha.